 I've talked about the sales process a lot, but I've experienced in my own inner circle, that the rental path is also unknown territory to many, and perhaps even more complicated than sales.
-I notice that a lot of my friends start with renting to take the first step in the unkown.
+I notice that a lot of my friends start with renting to take the first step.
 But also a lot of my clients who are used to living on the countryside, and want to know whether they like the city lifestyle.

 As for the search of a property, it's more or less the same as I explained in my article about the first steps in the sales proces.
 The contract however, is different.
 It's important to know that there are two types in the residential market: lease in accordance with civil law and lease for a main residence.
 The difference lies mainly in the flexibility of the contract en the protection towards the main residence.

 The first one is sometimes used for comapnies who rent an office or a place for a living-working combination, the tenant is a legal entity and not the person itself.
 But that's not necessarily the case, could also be used for second residences or if you want to keep you domicile with your parents...
 This type of contract follows the law, but can also be bend by the situation.
 They're often used for short term rentals, meaning less than one year.

 The latter follows the standard of the residential leases act and offers the tenant a lot of protection.
 I will be covering the main areas below:

 There are two types of contracts; short term contracts and standard contracts.

 Short term contracts are concluded for a period of 1 - 2 or 3 years and a standard contract for 9 years.
 In contrary to the short term contracts, the 9 years period is not binding, you can terminate the contract earlier than the expiration date.
 This is not the case with short term contracts, they're contract duration is binding.

 Update 2020: It is now possible to terminate a short term contract before its expiration date.